Unlike vacations or gadgets, a game court provides decades of enjoyment. Something to grow into not out of.

 Acrylic Paint Surfacing

-• Cost: $2.5–5 per square foot
+• Cost: $2.5–5 per square foot (larger you go, less expensive per square foot it gets)

 • Why It Works: Affordable and ideal for tennis or pickleball enthusiasts.
 Just be ready for some upkeep on the court and your knees down the line.